CarlosBonetti/valid-chess-moves/README.md

 ## Knight moves algorithm

-The algorithm used to find the Knight moves was built thinking in clarity and ease of understanding of performance.
+The algorithm used to find the Knight moves was built thinking in clarity and ease of understanding instead of performance.
 So it is based in a _predicate_.

 A predicate called `isValidKnightMove` was built.
 It receives a start and finish chess positions in algebraic notation and returns whether that move is valid for the Knight.